christianriccio/AHP-risk/README.md

 # References

 [^1]: LEAL, José Eugenio.
 AHP-express: A simplified version of the analytical hierarchy process method.
 MethodsX, 2020, 7: 100748.
-[Saaty]: SAATY, Roseanna W. The analytic hierarchy process—what it is and how it is used.
+[^2]: SAATY, Roseanna W. The analytic hierarchy process—what it is and how it is used.
 Mathematical modelling, 1987, 9.3-5: 161-176.